 Your Home May Have Money-Making Opportunites For You

-Over the years we’ve used our home to earn extra cash that we could put towards our massive mortgage debt.
+Over the years, we’ve used our home to earn extra cash to put towards our massive mortgage debt.

-Beyond renting a room we have done a few other things that may surprise you just to cash in on what our home had to offer.
+Beyond renting a room, we have done a few other things that may surprise you to cash in on what our home had to offer.

-At the end of the day if you want to make extra cash your options are plenty especially if you want to do it from the comfort of your home.
+At the end of the day, if you want to make extra cash, your options are plenty, especially if you’re going to do it from the comfort of your home.

 1. Room Rental